 1. Jesus sets an example worth trying to follow.
 Even if you don’t know if you can believe in the whole Son-of-God thing, and even though those of us already in church often do a lousy job of following him, come to church to find out for yourself what Jesus is about.

-–Borrowed from the Rev. Anne Russ, Argenta Presbyterian Church, Arkansas, but tweaked a bit
+–Borrowed from the Rev. Anne Russ, Argenta Presbyterian Church, Arkansas, but tweaked a bit for length